 - This is a two-part process that requires the student to use a computer and be linked to the World Wide Web.
 Students must first complete the online course of study.
 Participate in the online course.
 Remember to bookmark or in some manner save the address of the Web page to ensure that you can return to the course if you are unable to complete it in one session.
 The NBFF bowhunter education course may be completed entirely online here: Bow Hunter-ed Online Class

-- Why you want to be a bowhunter
+- Why do you want to be a bowhunter?

 - Ecological constraints (habitat requirements, carrying capacity, management tools, etc.)